Harvesting your own seeds

 Birds already got to this sunflower and ate some of its seeds:

-Some flowers turn into works of art.
+Some flowers turn their seed pods into real works of art.

-Just look at Little Miss Green's garden:
+Just look at love-in-a-mist:

 Plus, you can eat the flowers and seeds, too.
 They taste a little nutty.